benzinger-icl/karidf-scripts/README.md

 This repository contains scripts to download Knight Alzheimer Research Institute (KARI) raw imaging scans, freesurfer files, and PUP files from the XNAT platform, CNDA.
 These scripts are specifically designed for the collaborators who have access to the KARI Master Data Freeze project on the CNDA.

+# XNAT Tokens - Please Read

 # Downloading MR and PET scan files
 ## download_scans/download_scans_by_scan_type.sh

-This script downloads scans of a specified type and organizes the files.
+This script downloads all or a specificed type of MR and PET.

 <br>